gu-dsan6000/fall-2025-a06-PENG-JY/ANALYSIS.md

 ### Novel Visualizations Beyond Requirements
 - In addition to the required **bar chart** and **density plot**, the visual design emphasized **interpretability and comparability**:
   - The **bar chart** included **numerical value labels** above each bar, enabling quick recognition of the magnitude differences between clusters.
-  - The **density plot** was displayed on a **logarithmic x-axis**, transforming skewed job duration data into a clearer distribution and improving readability for long-tail tasks.
+  - The **density plot** transforming skewed job duration data into a clearer distribution and improving readability for long-tail tasks.
   - The figures were saved in high resolution with consistent titles, labels, and formatting, ensuring clarity for report inclusion and presentation use.

 ### Deeper Analysis of the Data